egvijayanand/dotnet-maui-templates/README.md

     The namespace for the generated files.

-* Now with more options while creating the class library project, ability to include NuGet packages on the fly for `CommunityToolkit.Maui`, `CommunityToolkit.Maui.Markup`, or both.
+* Now with more options while creating the app or class library project, ability to include NuGet packages on the fly for `CommunityToolkit.Maui`, `CommunityToolkit.Maui.Markup`, `CommunityToolkit.Mvvm` or all.

 *Note: Parameter values are case-insensitive.*

-Both project templates take the below optional parameters to include the official CommunityToolkit NuGet packages:
+Both project templates take the below optional parameters to include the officially supported CommunityToolkit NuGet packages:

 * `-it` | `--include-toolkit` - Accepted Values are `Yes` or `No` (default is `No`)
 * `-im` | `--include-markup` - Accepted Values are `Yes` or `No` (default is `No`)
+* `-imt` | `--include-mvvm-toolkit` - Accepted Values are `Yes` or `No` (default is `No`)

 All-in-One .NET MAUI App project takes one additional parameter to define the application design pattern: